 30 and discussion of detailed information about the psychedelic session parameters; obtaining informed consent; safety planning; and other information as the board may determine.
-If three months or more have passed since the last psychedelic administration
+If three months and other information as the board may determine.
+If three monthsor more have passed since the last psychedelic administration